KDE/koko/README.md

 # Koko

-Koko is a image viewer designed for desktop and touch devices.
+Koko is an image viewer designed for desktop and touch devices.

 ## Contributing